trinodb/trino/docs/src/main/sphinx/connector/hive-s3.rst

 ``hive.s3.proxy.preemptive-basic-auth``      Whether to attempt to authenticate preemptively against proxy
                                              when using base authorization, defaults to ``false``.

+``hive.s3.sts.endpoint``                     Optional override for the sts endpoint given that IAM role based
+                                             authentication via sts is used.

+``hive.s3.sts.region``                       Optional override for the sts region given that IAM role based
+                                             authentication via sts is used.

 ============================================ =================================================================

 .. _hive-s3-credentials: